edap/mouthy-triangles/README.md

 Exercise:

-Find new references for which you think the movement of the subjects play a relevant role.
+Find new references for which you think the movement of the subjects plays a relevant role.

 Make different sketches where your visual elements are in: a) hurry b) scared c) run away as soon as something happe d)